anagha-microsoft/databricks-workshops/adfv2-workshop/README.md

 ### 2.0.11.
 Mount blob storage
 Run the notebook in 00-Setup/mount-blob-storage.scala

+### 2.0.12.
+Get the credentials for the source storage account from instructor

+Note: Although the notebooks reference secrets, it is out of scope for the workshop due to time constaint.<br>

 # 3. About the NYC taxi public dataset

 This dataset contains detailed trip-level data on New York City Taxi trips.
 It was collected from both drivers inputs as well as the GPS coordinates of individual cabs.